-Comrade Stalin’s attention has turned to our neighbor Finland.
-It is clear that such an action will not be accepted by the League of Nations, nor will it be an easy victory.
-Your orders are to lead this attack.
+Comrade Stalin’s attention has turned to our troublesome neighbor, Finland.
+He has determined that they must give in to our territorial demands, even though it is clear that such an action will not be accepted by the League of Nations.
+Nor will it be an easy victory, comrade.
+Nevertheless, your orders are to lead this attack.

-Advancing troops on such terrain will be slow and you must exercise great care, as they are experienced hunters.
-Our intelligence suggests that heavy snow is expected.
-I ask you to pay close attention to your objectives for this mission.
+Advancing troops on such terrain will be slow, and so great care is advised, as the Finns are experienced hunters, and weather reports indicate heavy snow.

+I ask you to pay close attention to your objectives for this mission, comrade.
+Do svidaniya.